-Figure 6: Phenotype assessment of the double deletion strain.
+Figure 8: Phenotype assessment of the double deletion strain.
 A) The simultaneous deletion of UMAG_11064 and UMAG_11065 does not affect virulence.
 Maize seedlings were infected with the indicated strains.
 Disease symptoms were scored at 12 dpi according to Kämper et al. (Kämper et al. 2006) using the color code depicted on the right.
 Colors reflect the degree of severity, from brown-red (severe) to light yellow (mild).
 Data represent mean of n = 3 biologically independent experiments.
 Total numbers of infected plants are indicated above the respective columns.
 B) Stress assay of the double deletion strain (Δ11064Δ11065), lacking both genes UMAG_11064 and UMAG_11065, compared to the parental SG200 strain.
+Assays were repeated at least three times with comparable results.

-Figure 7: Possible evolutionary scenario recapitulating the events leading to the formation of the UMAG_11064 and UMAG_11065 U. maydis genes.
+Figure 9: Possible evolutionary scenario recapitulating the events leading to the formation of the UMAG_11064 and UMAG_11065 U. maydis genes.
+Importantly, each step in this model may have occurred by genetic drift alone.
+Positive selection may have favored – but is not required to explain – the spread of the nuclear and/or the loss of the mitochondrial HEGs.

 Supplementary Figure S1: Amplification of the candidate region in the telomeric region of chromosome 9.
 A) Genomic context based on the U. maydis reference genome, and location PCR primers.
 B) PCR results with corresponding expected fragment sizes.
-Primer sequences are provided in Table S7.
+Forward (fw) and reverse (rv) primer sequences are provided in Table S7.

-Supplementary Figure S2: Amplification of UMAG_11064, UMAG_11072 and cox1 exons 1 and 7 in several U. maydis and S. reilianum strains.
-Strains are as in Table 2.
-Primer sequences are provided in Table S7.
+Supplementary Figure S2: Amplification of A) UMAG_11064 , B) UMAG_11072 and cox1 exons C) 1 and D) 7 in several U. maydis and S. reilianum strains.
+Forward (fw) and reverse (rv) primer sequences are provided in Table S7.
+E) Summary table of the results.
+Plus and minus signs indicate whether the corresponding gene could be amplified or not.
+Numbers indicate the size of the amplified region in base pairs.
+Strains are labelled as in Figure 6.

 Supplementary Figure S3: Verification of the deletion of UMAG_11064 and UMAG_11065.
 A) Schematic map of the genomic region containing UMAG_11064 and UMAG_11065 in SG200 and SG200D11064D11065.
 Primers used to amplify the left and right border sequences are indicated.
 B) DNA of SG200 and SG2001106411065 was cleaved with Fsp1 and subjected tho southern blot analysis using a mixture of Probes 1 and 2 indicated in A).
 The 2.94 kb fragment is diagnostic for SG200 while the 4.19 kb fragment is diagnostic for the deletion of UMAG_11064 and UMAG_11065.